nvda-es/devguides_translation/original_docs/spladdoninternals.md

 1. Checks IAccessible child ID (position of the control relative to the parent control as exposed by MSAA (Microsoft Active Accessibility)/IAccessible).
 2. If IAccessible child ID is 1, it either announces library scan progress or playback status.
 3. For other status bar objects (controls or windows), NVDA first checks if it is a toggle change (ends with "On" or "Off"), and if so, it does the following:

-A. If you set status announcement to words (Control+NVDA+1), NVDA announces toggle change notification via speech.
+	1. If you set status announcement to words, NVDA announces toggle change notification via speech.
-B. If status announcement is set to beeps, an appropriate wave file is selected for playback via NVWave module (nvwave.playWaveFile; this is done via messageSound function).
+	2. If status announcement is set to beeps, an appropriate wave file is selected for playback via NVWave module (nvwave.playWaveFile; this is done via messageSound function).
-C. Braille output is not affected - it'll announce toggle changes.
+	3. Braille output is not affected - it'll announce toggle changes.
-D. For cart edit mode or microphone toggle, extra steps are performed, (by calling extraAction method with the status string as the argument) such as activating microphone alarm or announcing that you are using Cart Explorer (if this is the case).
+	4. For cart edit mode or microphone toggle, extra steps are performed, (by calling extraAction method with the status string as the argument) such as activating microphone alarm or announcing that you are using Cart Explorer (if this is the case).
 We'll come back to how this works in future installments.
 4. For all other announcements, NVDA announces them.
 In case of schedule announcement, to prevent itself from repeating the same message, NVDA checks if a cached name is the same as the just changed name.

 For static text controls (mostly used for alarm notifications):